Using your home equity to buy a vacation home or revenue property

 Appraised home value — Remaining Mortgage Balance = Home equity

-Naturally, if you’re a new homeowner you probably won’t have much equity built up yet, but that will change in time.
+Naturally, if you’re a new homeowner you probably won’t have much home equity built up yet, but that will change in time.
 As you pay down your mortgage, your home equity increases.
 And if the value of your home increases over time, as is often the case for those who’ve owned their property for many years, your home equity will also increase.

 This process requires two separate applications:

-- The first is to refinance the mortgage on your existing home for the purpose of taking remaining equity out and will serve as a down payment for the purchase of the second property.
+- The first is to refinance the mortgage on your existing home for the purpose of taking remaining equity out and will serve as a down payment for the purchase of the second home.

 - The other application is to finance the purchase of the second property (vacation home or revenue property) where the down payment could come from the equity built in your existing home.